Gregory Peck: 1944–1946: Hollywood breakthrough

 In The Yearling (1946), Peck portrays a kind-hearted father, opposite onscreen wife, Jane Wyman, whose son finds and insists on raising a three-day-old fawn in 1870s Florida.
 Reviews upon release were very positive with Bosley Crowther evaluating it as a film that "provides a wealth of satisfaction that few films ever attain".
-The Yearling was a box office success finishing with the ninth highest box office gross for 1947 and landed six Academy Award nominations, including Best Actor.
+The Yearling was a box office success, finishing with the ninth highest box office gross for 1947, and landed six Academy Award nominations, including Best Actor.
 Peck won the Golden Globe for Best Actor for performance.
-In recent decades, it has continued to receive critical praise with Barry Monush writing, it is "one of the best-made and most-loved family films of its day".
+In recent decades, it has continued to receive critical praise with Barry Monush writing that it was "one of the best-made and most-loved family films of its day".

-Peck took his first "against type" role, as a cruel, amoral cowboy in the western soap opera Duel in the Sun (1946) with top-billed Jennifer Jones as the provocative, temptress object of Peck's love, anger and desire.
+Peck took his first "against type" role, playing a cruel, amoral cowboy, in the Western soap opera Duel in the Sun (1946) with top-billed Jennifer Jones as the provocative temptress-object of Peck's love, anger, and desire.
 Their chemistry is described by film historian David Thomson as "a constant knife fight of sensuality".
-Also starring Joseph Cotten as Peck's righteous half brother and competitor for the affections of the "steamy, sexpot" character of Jones, the movie was resoundingly criticized, and even banned in some cities, due to its lurid nature.
-The publicity around the eroticism of Duel in the Sun, one of the biggest movie advertising campaigns in history, used a new tactic of opening in hundreds of theaters across the U.S. at once, saturating the theaters in cities where it opened, resulting in the film being the second highest-grossing movie of both 1947 and the 1940s.
-Nicknamed "Lust in the Dust", the film received mostly negative reviews upon release, such as Bosley Crowther writing that "performances are strangely uneven", although Jones received a nomination for the Academy Award for Best Actress.
+Joseph Cotten starred as Peck's righteous half brother and competitor for the affections of the "steamy, sexpot" character of Jones; the movie was resoundingly criticized and even banned in some cities due to its lurid nature.
+The publicity around the eroticism of Duel in the Sun, one of the biggest movie advertising campaigns in history, used a new tactic of opening in hundreds of theaters across the U.S. at once, saturating the theaters in cities where it opened, resulting in the film's being the second highest-grossing movie of both 1947 and all of the 1940s.
+Nicknamed "Lust in the Dust", the film received mostly negative reviews upon release- Bosley Crowther wrote that "performances are strangely uneven," although Jones received a nomination for the Academy Award for Best Actress.
 The opinions of Peck's performance have been polarized.

-Critical successes and commercial lows (1947–1949)
+1947–1949: Career setbacks

-In 1947, Peck co-founded The La Jolla Playhouse, at his birthplace, with Mel Ferrer and Dorothy McGuire.
+In 1947, Peck co-founded The La Jolla Playhouse at his birthplace with Mel Ferrer and Dorothy McGuire.
 This summer stock company presented productions in the La Jolla High School Auditorium from 1947 until 1964.
 In 1983, the La Jolla Playhouse re-opened in a new home at the University of California, San Diego, where it operates today.
 It has attracted Hollywood film stars on hiatus, both as performers and enthusiastic supporters, since its inception.

-Peck's next release was the modest-budget, serious adult drama, The Macomber Affair (1947), in which he portrays an African hunting trip guide assisting a visiting couple.
+Peck's next release was the modest-budget, serious adult drama, The Macomber Affair (1947), in which he portrays an African hunting guide assisting a tourist couple.
 During the trip, the wife, played by Joan Bennett, becomes enamored with Peck, and the husband gets shot.
 Peck was very active in the development of the film, including recommending director Zoltan Korda.
 The film received positive reviews but was mostly overlooked by the public upon its release, which Peck would later say disappointed him.